metaspartan/gotui/README.md

 ## Note

-This is a modern fork of termui for 2025, heavily upgraded to support TrueColor, modern terminal events, and new layouts.
+This is a modern fork of termui for 2025, heavily upgraded to support TrueColor, modern terminal events, better performance, and new layouts.

 ## Versions